 - Crow women were known to cut off their hair as a means of grieving.

 - Warriors moved on to become chiefs of their clan only if they fulfilled several prerequisites and were then selected as chief by the council of chiefs.
-They needed to defeat another tribe through war, physically touch one of their enemies during battle, steal a horse from an enemy settlement and take a weapon from an enemy under
+They needed to defeat another tribe through war, physically touch one of their enemies during battle, steal a horse from an enemy settlement and take a weapon from an enemy under fire.

 - Tribe members customarily fasted up to three times in their life, in an attempt to bring themselves closer to the spirits.